Thangadurai Samuel

 Thangadurai Samuel is a classical guitarist from India.

 Samuel founded the Madras Guitar Society in 1988 which became the Madras Guitar String Ensemble in 1991.
 The Calcutta Classical Guitar Society honored him with a lifetime achievement award in 2010.
 He is the first classical guitarist to complete the practical part of the Trinity College of Music examination from Madras.
+He has taught several people throughout the past few decades, changing all of them to become great guitarists.